-Metric screw thread was first adopted in central France from 1898 to 1908, and then widely promoted among countries.
+The metric screw thread was first adopted in Central France between 1898 to 1908, and then it was widely promoted across various countries.

-Metric thread code M is applicable to the connection of workpieces with a diameter of 0.25mm to 300 mm.
+The metric thread code M is applicable for connecting workpieces with a diameter ranging from 0.25mm to 300mm.

-The thread angle is 60 °, the top of the tooth is flat, which is easy to turn, and the bottom of the tooth is circular arc, which can increase the thread strength.
+The thread angle is 60°, and the top of the tooth is flat, which makes it easy to turn, while the bottom of the tooth is a circular arc that enhances the thread’s strength.

-Metric thread can be divided into coarse thread and fine thread.
+The metric thread can be classified into two categories: coarse thread and fine thread.